Dani Alves: Banana incident

-On 27 April 2014, during a match at Villarreal's stadium, El Madrigal, Alves was targeted by a Villarreal supporter, who threw a banana at him.
+On 27 April 2014, during a match at Villarreal's stadium, El Madrigal, Alves was targeted by a Villarreal supporter, who threw a banana at him as a gesture of racial abuse.
 Alves picked up the banana, peeled it and took a bite.
-He responded to the incident by saying:
+He responded to the incident by saying: "We have suffered this in Spain for some time.
+You have to take it with a dose of humour.
+We aren't going to change things easily.
+If you don't give it importance, they don't achieve their objective."
 Teammate Neymar's response – to post a photograph of himself on social media also eating a banana – went viral.
 Other footballers have also since taken photographs of themselves eating bananas.
 Cyrille Regis, who had been racially abused while a player in the 1970s and 1980s, expressed concern that the viral campaign would detract from the important issues of combating racism in the game.

 Alves said that whoever threw the banana at him should be publicly shamed, and on 30 April 2014, a man was arrested in connection with the incident.
 Villarreal were later fined €12,000 for the incident.

 Third Champions League title

 On 6 June 2015, Alves started for Barça in the 2015 Champions League final as the club won its fifth European Cup by beating Juventus at the Olympiastadion in Berlin.
 This made Barcelona the first club in history to win the treble of domestic league, domestic cup and European Cup twice.
 Alves, Lionel Messi, Andrés Iniesta, Xavi, Gerard Piqué, Pedro and Sergio Busquets are the only players to have been a part of both treble-winning teams.

 On 9 June 2015, Alves signed a two-year contract with Barcelona, keeping him at the club until 30 June 2017, with the option to extend a further year.